Code bloat

-In computer programming, code bloat is the production of program code (source code or machine code) that is perceived as unnecessarily long, slow, or otherwise wasteful of resources.
+In computer programming, code bloat is the production of executable code (source code or machine code) that is unnecessarily long, slow, or otherwise wasteful of resources.
 Code bloat can be caused by inadequacies in the programming language in which the code is written, the compiler used to compile it, or the programmer writing it.
 Thus, while code bloat generally refers to source code size (as produced by the programmer), it can be used to refer instead to the generated code size or even the binary file size.

 Examples

-The following JavaScript algorithm has a large number of redundant variables, unnecessary logic and inefficient string concatenation.
+The following algorithm is written in JavaScript, and can generate an HTML ‹img› tag based on user input.
+It contains a large number of redundant code: unnecessary logic and variables, and inefficient string concatenation.